Nationals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has put up 22 hits with four doubles, five home runs and 13 walks.
-He has driven in 13 runs with four stolen bases.
+- Andrew McCutchen has 23 hits with five doubles, five home runs, 15 walks and 14 RBI.
+He's also stolen four bases.

 McCutchen Recent Games